Lori from Brookfield, WI

 I'm not saying that it's a bad nickname – it's actually pretty good – but MVS is money to begin with.
 I love what Valdes-Scantling is doing right now.
 It's incumbent on those young receivers to carve out roles for themselves and MVS is doing that.
 Gunner is one of the more underrated positions in all of football.
 Valdes-Scantling's speed makes him an ideal fit.

 When can we expect to see Josh Jones again at safety?
 I feel like he can give us some hope in the backfield.

 It depends on how the Packers and the medical staff feel about Jones and his ankle injury.
 Once he's given the green light, Jones can do a lot of things for this football team whether it's on special teams, hybrid linebacker, slot cornerback or safety.

-See photos of Packers running backs and fullbacks during their college careers.
+See photos of Packers running backs during their college careers.

 Bryce from St. Augustine, FL

 Has Marcedes Lewis been effective so far this season?
 I haven't heard his name much.

 He's doing what the Packers are asking him to do as a blocker.
 I think we'll see them open up the playbook a little more with Lewis as the season wears on.
 He has a unique skill set beyond his capabilities as a blocker.

 Jeff from Vandenberg Air Force Base, CA